-The conference theme, “Overcoming the 21st Century Challenges” presents a great opportunity to the delegates to reflect on the current and future challenges facing the human race.
-Engineers being problem solvers have a rare and special opportunity to find out scientific and engineering solutions to the challenges which ranges from the increasing world population to climate change.
+The conference theme, “Engineering a Post-COVID-19 Future” presents a great opportunity to the delegates to reflect on the current and future challenges facing the human race.
+Engineers being problem solvers have a rare and special opportunity to find out scientific and engineering solutions to the challenges which range from the increasing world population to climate change.

 This conference has therefore come at the right time to bring us together to brainstorm and exchange knowledge on how to implement sustainable regional and local development agenda.
 It is a step in the right direction to harness our valuable intangible resources, which is our engineering knowledge and ideas, for a better future.

-The 26th IEK conference will be held at the Leisure Lodge Beach & Golf Resort, Diani, Kenya from Tuesday, 3rd September – Friday 6th Sept 2019.
+The 27th IEK conference will be held at the PrideInn Paradise Beach Resort, Mombasa, Kenya from Tuesday, 24th November – Friday 27th November 2020.